-Are there tasks that an assistant performs, such as making in-person contact with customers, city officials, or running errands?
+Are there tasks that an assistant performs, such as making in-person contact with customers, and city officials, or running errands?
 These duties may now become your responsibility, or you’ll need someone to handle them.

-Understand what is more beneficial and cost-effective to the business reaching its goals in the long run.
+Understand what is more beneficial and cost-effective to the business in reaching its goals in the long run.

 Create a List of Requirements